 Software tools that are used to develop EPDs for asphalt mixtures may use additional data collected within the software tool to supplement the statistical analysis in the underlying data by Mukherjee (2021).
 Software tools shall incorporate a documented process by which primary (plant-specific) data that do not fall within the identified statistical parameters are reviewed and verified.

+NAPA’s Quality Control program focuses on assuring the quality of foreground data that is fed into Emerald Eco-Label through audits, including the ability for customers to request an audit on any EPD.
+The software tool allows producers to maintain copies of all supporting documentation for foreground data (e.g., energy bills) should an audit be requested.
+These audits will be performed by independent third parties, i.e., neither NAPA, nor the software developer.

 …